Quad-Plex/JerryTTS/README.md

-Initially started out as a prompt to ChatGPT - 'Can you give me an example Text-To-Speech application done in Java?' which gave a very bare-bones Hello World application using the FreeTTS library - that I used as a good starting point, added a GUI to learn about Java GUI development and eventually switched over to MaryTTS when thinking of more features to add
+Initially started out as a prompt to ChatGPT - 'Can you give me an example Text-To-Speech application done in Java?' which gave a very bare-bones Hello World application using the FreeTTS library - that I used as a good starting point, added a GUI to, to learn about Java GUI development, and eventually switched over to MaryTTS when thinking of more features to add

 ### Features